intervene-EU-H2020/GxE_SESDisease/README.md

 - Output files is  "&#42;_INTERVENE_EducationalAttainment_SampleDescriptives.txt"

 ### Step 6b: Educational Attainment - split polygenic scores into strata
-Run [Descriptives_EducationalAttainment_PGSstrata.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/DataPrep/Descriptives_EducationalAttainment_PGSstrata.R) to calculate the summary statistics on the phenotype files, including Educational Attainment and the strata for the disease-specific polygenic scores.
+Run [Descriptives_EducationalAttainment_FineGray.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/DataPrep/Descriptives_EducationalAttainment_FineGray.R) to calculate the summary statistics on the phenotype files, including Educational Attainment, which contains information on all-cause mortality as competing risk.
 Please make the following adjustments:
 1. Line 49 - if you're running this on a single core or a Rstudio session with automatic multi-threading, you can choose to out-command this line
 2. Line 52 - replace with the name of your biobank (don't include spaces in the biobank name)
 3. Line 62 - specify file location + filename